 With approval, MFAs can sometimes substitute graduate-level courses from other departments for their literature course.
 Please submit a Deviation Form to complete your registration.
 MFAs can also take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610), pending advisor and program approval.

-Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate and undergraduate academic courses, pending advisor and program approval.
+Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate courses, pending advisor and program approval.
 MFA students can also audit up to one course a semester, again pending advisor and program approval.
+Students can sometimes take undergraduate courses in addition to their required graduate coursework if they take those undergraduate courses in a graded or credit/no-credit status and can demonstrate the course will enhance a writing project.

 There is no foreign language requirement or proficiency exam for the degree of Master of Fine Arts in Creative Writing.

-MFA students who do not satisfy our program requirements during their normal course of study at UVA may have to take additional courses at their own expense to earn a degree.
+MFA students who do not satisfy our program requirements during their normal course of study at UVA may have to take additional courses at their own expense to earn their MFA degree.
+Students who delay thesis submission beyond our normal timeframes may have to pay small administrative fees to file for their degree completion.

 FINAL ORAL EXAMINATION